bustle/shep/README.md

 Examples:
-  shep config list            Launches an interactive CLI to choose env and functionName shep config list beta foo   Lists the environment variables and values for foo with alias beta
+  shep config list            Launches an interactive CLI to choose env and functionName shep config list beta functionName   Lists the environment variables and values for foo with alias beta
 ```

 ```